Gracie-Gray/PortfolioProjects/README.md

-An in-progress collection of my data analysis projects.
-The first project is a SQL data exploration into two COVID related datasets titled CovidSQLExploration.sql.
+An in-progress collection of my data science projects.
+The first project titled CovidSQLExploration.sql is a SQL data exploration into two COVID related datasets.
-The second upload, markovChainSwiftieConcert, is a Markov Chain coded in R for a statisitical case study that will be uploaded soon.
+The second upload, markovChainSwiftieConcert, is a Markov Chain coded in R for a statisitical case study.
+It runs a Markov Chain simulation to find the steady state.
+The file sorter and the webscraper are Python projects.
+The file sorter sorts .png, .csv, and .txt files into folders automatically.
+The webscaper scrapes a Wikipedia page table and converts the cleaned data into a .csv.
+The Cancer AI uses TensorFlow.
+It identifies malignant or benign tumors with 97% accuracy.